-STABILISATION load.
-If oscillation STABILISATIO setting for this particular the setting for the setting fo In sometimes exhibit instability at certain speeds under light ons are apparent in the motor speed or current, increase the ON parameter until stable operation is achieved.
-A typical arameter would be between 0.5Hz and 1.0Hz.
-Note that too tend to make the motor more unstable.
-The range and default Range: Default: 0Hz to LIMIT FREQUENCY/24 LIMIT FREQUENCY/200
+STABILISATION Larger motors can sometimes exhibit instability at certain speeds under light load.
+If oscillations are apparent in the motor speed or current, increase the STABILISATION parameter until stable operation is achieved.
+A typical setting for this parameter would be between 0.5Hz and 1.0Hz.
+Note that too high a value will tend to make the motor more unstable.
+The range and default values are:

+Range: 0Hz to LIMIT FREQUENCY/24 Default: LIMIT FREQUENCY/200